MicrochipTech/unicens-linux-daemon/cfg/README.md

 **10.)
 Working with Scripts**

-The INIC on Slim and Smart nodes can remote control peripheral like audio codecs, camera sensors, INIC companions, port expander, LEDs and Buttons.
+The INIC on a Slim or a Smart node can remote control peripheral like audio codecs, camera sensors, INIC companions, port expander, LEDs and Buttons.
 Therefor it provides an I2C master interface and GPIO pins, which are controllable via network.
 UNICENS provides the capability to execute a list of jobs, when a device first time enters the network.
 This list is called script.
 Those scripts can be assigned for each node in the XML file.
 Therefor the \<Node> tag has an optional attribute called Script:
  - Script=".."
 	 - The value is any sort of user defined name, there is no syntax to be followed (other than to be XML complaint).
 	 - This script name acts as a reference.

-The content of the script is then embedded in a tag called \<Script>, which is a child of \<Unicens>, the same hierarchy level as \<Node>
+The content of the script is then embedded in a tag called \<Script>, which is a child of \<Unicens>, the same hierarchy level as \<Node>.

 The \<Script> tag has only mandatory attribute called "Name":
  - Name=".."
 	 - This is the counter part of the Script attribute of the <\Node> tag